riftadi/dragonsarena/README.md

 ![Screenshot of Dragons Arena](img/da_screenshot.png)

-Right now, we have dual server components.
+We have at most 5 mirrored server components.
+Various parameters can be configured in `common/setting.py`.

 All of the commands below should be run from the root directory of `dragonsarena`.